Pre-IPO market rankings

 Affiliate Disclaimer: This report was prepared in partnership with Sacra, Inc. Data was sourced from Sacra.com as well as proprietary data from Augment Markets, Inc. and its affiliates.

 Non-Advice Disclaimer: This report and the rankings contained herein do not constitute investment advice.
 Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
-Data Limitations: The data and analysis presented in this report are based on information believed to be reliable, but we cannot guarantee its accuracy or completeness.

 The rankings and assessments are subject to limitations inherent in our methodology and the available data.
 Investors should not rely solely on this report for making investment decisions.